dspages/maze_solver/README.md

 [heap]: https://en.wikipedia.org/wiki/Heap_(data_structure)

 ### A*
 The final option is an A* search.
 Like Greedy Search, A* uses a priority queue as its abstract data type, which could be implemented with a heap as its data structure.
 A* search guarantees an optimal solution if one exists, and explores more efficiently than Breadth First Search.
+Like a greedy search, A* requires a heuristic, and the heuristic must be "admissible" if the A* is to guarantee an optimal solution.
+Read more below to understand admissibility and A* searches.

 [A* Search][astar]